BigBoss277/qa-practice/project-03-shopping-cart/test-cases.md

 - Homepage is already opened

 **Steps:**
-1. Found a catalog button
+1. Find a catalog button
 2. Click on the catalog button